Sauvie Island

 The island received the name "Sauvés Island" after Laurent Sauvé dit Laplante, a French-Canadian who managed a dairy for the Hudson's Bay Company in the 1830s and 1840s.
 It is predominantly farmland and wildlife refuge and is a popular place for picking pumpkins, hunting geese and kayaking.
 There were 1,078 year-round residents at the 2000 census.
-There is an industrial zone and small grocery store in the southeast corner, near the bridge.
+There is a small convenience store in the southeast corner, near the bridge.
 Bicyclists flock to the island because its flat topography and lengthy low-volume roads make it ideal for cycling.
 Its nearest incorporated neighbors are the Portland-Vancouver metropolitan area to its south and southeast; St. Helens across the Multnomah Channel from the extreme northern tip of the island; and Scappoose, across the Multnomah Channel to the west.

 History

 Prior to European arrival in the 19th century, Sauvie Island was the ancestral home to the Multnomah band of the Chinook Tribe.
 There were approximately 15 villages on the island, hosting a total of 2,000 people who built and resided in cedar plank-houses 30 yard long by 12 yard wide.